fclaerho/buildstack/README.md

 	$ pip install --user git+https://github.com/fclaerho/buildstack.git

-The package will be installed in your [user site-packages](https://www.python.org/dev/peps/pep-0370/#specification) directory.
+The package will be installed in your [user site-packages][8] directory.
+Update your shell lookup path accordingly.

 To uninstall: